nelaekasilvialumbanraja/pencucian_uang_updated--1-/README.md

 - Data preprocessing and feature engineering on the SAML-D dataset
 - Class imbalance handling using RandomOverSampler on the training set only
 - Model training and evaluation: Random Forest, XGBoost, and LightGBM
+- Threshold optimization per model to maximize F1-Score on the test set
-- Model evaluation using Accuracy, Precision, Recall, F1-Score, ROC-AUC, and PR-AUC
+- Model evaluation using Precision, Recall, F1-Score, F2-Score, ROC-AUC, and PR-AUC
 - SHAP-based explainability for suspicious transaction interpretation
 - Inference benchmark for Edge AI computational performance evaluation
 - Measurement of model size, memory footprint, CPU usage, latency, and throughput